brianli314/palindrome-finder/README.md

 ### WFA
 The better alternative utilizes the wave-finding algorithm.
 This is a very fast sequence alignment algorithm to locate palindromes.
-It accounts for indels and mismatches, and uses a more complex pruning method (rather than a fixed number of mismatches)
+It accounts for indels and mismatches, and uses multiple pruning methods (rather than a fixed number of mismatches)

 ### Example usage
 ```